forgrump/forgrump/README.md

 </p>
 <hr>
 <p align="center">
-hi our names edward. we're 15 and our pronouns are he/him. we're a system
+hi our names edward. we're a minor and our pronouns are he/him. we're a system
 </p>

 <p align="center">